sammiq/check-roms/README.md

 Installation
 ------------

-You need a working [Go](https://golang.org/) installation (I used Go 1.10.1 on Ubuntu Linux 18.04)
+You need a working [Go](https://golang.org/) installation (I use Go 1.12 on Ubuntu Linux 18.04)

-You will need to install the required libraries:
+For Go < 1.11 the you will need to install the required libraries manually:

     go get github.com/antchfx/xmlquery
     go get github.com/jessevdk/go-flags

-You can then build the tool by:
+Build the tool with:

     go install